mozilla/gecko-dev/README.md

+Simple Browser Linux

+HUGE ANNOUNCEMENT!

+Eventually all versions of Simple Browser will be firefox based (Simple Browser C# will still be updated and supported)

+DEFAULT:

 An explanation of the Firefox Source Code Directory Structure and links to project pages with documentation can be found at: